-- The purpose of the STIP is to reward achievement over the course of a single financial year, measured against an individual's performance scorecard which includes relevant and tailored financial, operational, strategic and sustainability KPIs. - The STIP ensures executive KMP are measured and rewarded for initiatives over which they have responsibility, which - contribute directly to the achievement of the Company's strategic goals and which deliver increased shareholder value. - Leadership behaviours act as a gateway for the STIP award, including the Board's discretion to modify any award to zero.
-The STIP currently equates to 67% of FAR at maximum for CEO and CFO (56% of FAR at maximum for other KMP and ELT). - The STIP currently equates to 0% of PAR at maximum of CEO and CFO (30% of PAR at maximum of other KMP and The STIP maximum opportunity equates to 120% of target for CEO and CFO (112% for other KMP and ELT). - Under the plans, the Board retains discretion to increase awards above maximum in exceptional circumstances. - Two-thirds of any STIP award will be paid in cash and one-third in the form of Restricted Shares. - Half of the Restricted Shares will be deferred for a further one year and the other half will be deferred for two years beyond the performance year subject to the participant remaining employed by the Company at the end of the applicable vesting period (unless the Board determines otherwise). - Restricted Shares carry dividend and voting rights but may not be traded.
+- The purpose of the STIP is to reward achievement over the course of a single financial year, measured against an individual's performance scorecard which includes relevant and tailored financial, operational, strategic and sustainability KPIs. - The STIP ensures executive KMP are measured and rewarded for initiatives over which they have responsibility, which contribute directly to the achievement of the Company's strategic goals and which deliver increased shareholder value. - · Leadership behaviours act as a gateway for the STIP award, including the Board's discretion to modify any award to zero. - The STIP currently equates to 67% of FAR at maximum for CEO and CFO (56% of FAR at maximum for other KMP and ELT). - The STIP maximum opportunity equates to 120% of target for CEO and CFO (112% for other KMP and ELT). - · Under the plans, the Board retains discretion to increase awards above maximum in exceptional circumstances. - · Two-thirds of any STIP award will be paid in cash and one-third in the form of Restricted Shares. - Half of the Restricted Shares will be deferred for a further one year and the other half will be deferred for two years beyond the performance year subject to the participant remaining employed by the Company at the end of the applicable vesting period (unless the Board determines otherwise). - Restricted Shares carry dividend and voting rights but may not be traded.
 After vesting the restrictions are removed and they become ordinary fully paid Shares.